Results

 Judges’ Choice Award

-The Judges’ Choice Award is given at the discretion of the Judges to a team they have encountered whose unique efforts, performance or dynamics merit recognition, yet the team does not fit into any of the existing award categories.
+The Judges Choice Award is given at the discretion of the Judges to a team they have encountered whose unique efforts, performance or dynamics merit recognition, yet the team does not fit into any of the existing award categories.

 Design Award

 The Design Award expands on this year’s challenge, inspiring teams to incorporate industrial design into their robots.
 These elements can be shown in the simplicity of the design as it applies to the tasks, the look and feel of the robot in how the design allows us to think of robots in new ways.
-The design aspect must serve a function – but should also differentiate the robot in a unique fashion.

 Motivate Award

 The team that receives the Motivate Award celebrates the culture of FIRST and clearly shows what it means to be a team.
 This award celebrates the team that represents the essence of the FIRST Tech Challenge competition through team building, team spirit, and displayed enthusiasm.
-This is a team who makes a collective effort to make FIRST known throughout their school and community and sparks others to embrace the culture of FIRST.
+This is a team who makes a collective effort to make FIRST known throughout their school, and community and sparks others to embrace the culture of FIRST.

-Winner – 19366 CTF – from Bedford, IN, USA
+19366 CTF – from Bedford, IN, USA

 Control Award